 Appointment scheduling begins June 13.
 Please call 216-991-2030 option 7 to make an appointment.
 Walk-ins may be accommodated if tutors are available.

-A parent or guardian must be presents to register the student at the first visit.
+A parent or guardian must be present to register the student at the first visit.

 Summer tutoring is generously funded by MyCom.

 Due to significant cuts to IRS funding,

 we receive a minimal number of forms.(print instructions will NOT be provided)

 We are unable to distribute any free forms or instructions beyond what the taxing authorities provide.